 Broken links are the links that lead to a non-existent webpage.
-Broken links are considered as a negative signal for the search engines to rank any website.
+Broken links are considered a negative signal for search engines to rank any website.

-Therefore you must ensure that there is no broken links on your website.
+Therefore you must ensure that there are no broken links on your website.

-How to check for the broken links on a website?
+How to check for broken links on a website?

 There are several free tools and websites that can help you to find out broken links on your website.

 You may consider using any of those tools.
-One of such reliable websites is https://www.brokenlinkcheck.com
+One such reliable website is https://www.brokenlinkcheck.com

 #6 Content Optimization

 Do you think that content optimization is using keywords in the content as much as possible?

 Content optimization is often misunderstood as keyword stuffing.
 But that’s totally wrong.